lowRISC/opentitan/hw/top_earlgrey/ip/ast/README.md

----
-title: "Analog Sensor Top Technical Specification"
+# Analog Sensor Top Technical Specification
----
 # Overview

 AST, also known as the analog sensor top, is the OpenTitan analog and